Work Visas UK

 The applicant applying for a skilled worker visa can score 20 tradeable points under Option I in accordance with the requirements of SW11.1 to SW11.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is being sponsored for a job on the Immigration Salary List and their salary equals or exceeds both:

-• £23,200 per year; and
+• £25,000 per year; and

 Option J (New Entrant)

-The applicant applying for a skilled worker visa can score 20 tradeable points under Option E as per requirements of SW12.1 to 12.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is a new entrant at the start of their career and their salary equals or exceeds both:
+The applicant applying for a skilled worker visa can score 20 tradeable points under Option E as per the requirements of SW12.1 to 12.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is a new entrant at the start of their career and their salary equals or exceeds both:

-• £23,200 per year and
+• £25,000 per year and

 Option K (Job in a Listed Health or Education Occupation)

 Some health and education occupation codes are listed in Table 3 of Appendix Skilled Occupations.
-The going rates for these occupations are taken from national pay scales and no discounts to the going rates are available.
+The going rates for these occupations are taken from national pay scales, and no discounts to the going rates are available.
 If an applicant is being sponsored in an occupation code in Table 3, they can only score tradeable points based on option K.

 The applicant applying for a skilled worker visa UK can score 20 tradeable points under Option K in accordance with requirements of SW13.1 to 13.3 of Appendix Skilled Worker of the Immigration Rules if the applicant is being sponsored for a job in a listed health or education occupation and their salary equals or exceeds both:

-• £23,200 per year; and
+• £25,000 per year; and

-As specialist skilled worker visa solicitors based in London, we are registered with the Home Office, UK Visas & Immigration (UKVI) and its commercial partners UKVCAS Sopra Steria to provide Priority Service or Super Priority Service for switching from student visa to skilled worker visa whereby decision on your skilled worker visa application will be made within 24 hours if you submit your application through Super Priority Service or within 5 working days if you submit your application through Priority Service.
+As specialist skilled worker visa solicitors based in London, we are registered with the Home Office, UK Visas & Immigration (UKVI) and its commercial partners UKVCAS Sopra Steria to provide Priority Service or Super Priority Service for switching from student visa to skilled worker visa whereby decision on your skilled worker visa application will be made within 24 hours if you submit your application through Super Priority Service or within five working days if you submit your application through Priority Service.

-Submitting an application through Priority or Super Priority Service: If required, our skilled worker visa lawyers will submit your application for switching from a student visa to a skilled worker visa online through priority/super priority service to get a faster decision on your application for switching into skilled worker visa;
+Priority or Super Priority Service: If required, our skilled worker visa lawyers will submit your application to switch from a student visa to a skilled worker visa online via priority/super priority service to receive a faster decision.

 Other Related Services